This article on beach photography tips will help you improve all of the beach photos you take.

+Position your camera in just the right spot so that the background compliments your subject and doesn't distract.
 In the photo of the three boys and the sailboat, I quickly dug a hole in the sand in just the right spot.
 The light was fading quickly, so I had to work fast.

-The rock jetty behind my subjects acts as a framing device.
+I adjusted my camera height on my tripod so that the rock jetty behind my subjects acts as a framing device.
 The sun was already below the horizon, so the light was very soft.

-This beach photography tip applies to all kinds of portraits, not just beach photography.
-Neutral colors and pastels work well with the lighter subdued colors of the ocean sand.
+Stay away from bright colors for beach posing.
+Neutral colors and pastels work great with the lighter subdued colors of the ocean sand.

 Finding a beach off the beaten track may be a challenge.
 It will be helpful to scout out locations beforehand at the same time of day that you'll be shooting.
-Usually staying away from the boardwalk and business areas is a safe bet
+Usually staying away from the boardwalk and business areas is a safe bet.

-In this reflections beach photo, I took advantage of my Canon 5D and its 5 frames per second continuous speed shutter setting.
+Don't forget to take the candid photos too.
+In this reflections beach photo, I took advantage of my DSLR and its 5 frames per second continuous speed shutter setting.

 We were done shooting our posed portraits.
 The boys were running around and having a blast.